marick-py/e2D/README.md

 ## Credits

-e2D is developed and maintained by [Your Name](https://github.com/yourusername).
+e2D is developed and maintained by [marick-py](https://github.com/marick-py).

 ## Contact

-For inquiries, you can reach me at [your.email@example.com](mailto:your.email@example.com).
+For inquiries, you can reach me at [ricomari2006@gmail.com](mailto:ricomari2006@gmail.com).

 Happy coding with e2D! 🚀
 ```

-Make sure to replace `[yourusername]` with your actual GitHub username and `[Your Name]` with your name or preferred attribution.
-Now the README.md includes the pip installation instructions for the "e2D" package, making it easy for users to install your library and get started quickly.